 "Meticulously researched details abound: a portrayal of the hopelessness of the Mexican peonage system; the volador, a feat of Aztec derring-do that is still practiced; foods eaten by Mexicans and Indians; fascinating descriptions of Comanche horsemanship; sketches of Comanche village life, their personal effects, adornments, and grooming. . .the story of Poli is filled with thrills, real people, and real life."

 "In POLI, Jay Neugeboren brings fact and fiction together in a moving and sensitive way!
 I loved this book, and so will children of all ages!"

 Read "The Cure for Literary Melancholy", from Publishers Weekly

-JAY NEUGEBOREN is the author of twenty books, including two prize-winning novels (The Stolen Jew, Before My Life Began), two award-winning books of nonfiction (Imagining Robert, Transforming Madness), and four collections of award-winning stories.
-His stories and essays have appeared in The New York Review of Books, The New York Times, The Atlantic Monthly, The American Scholar, Ploughshares, Best American Short Stories, The O. Henry Prize Stories, etc. His novel, 1940, published in 2008, was long-listed for the Impac Dublin International Literary Prize.
-His most recent novel, The Other Side of the World, was published in December 2012.
+JAY NEUGEBOREN Jay Neugeboren is the author of 21 books, including two prize-winning novels (The Stolen Jew, Before My Life Began), two award-winning books of nonfiction (Imagining Robert, Transforming Madness), and four collections of award-winning stories.
+His stories have appeared in The Atlantic Monthly, Esquire, Black Clock, Ploughshares, Best American Short Stories, The O. Henry Prize Stories, and Penguin Modern Stories.
+His novel, 1940, was long-listed for the 2009 International Impac Dublin Literary Prize.
+His most recent novel, The American Sun & Wind Moving Picture Company (2013), was chosen as a Book of the Year Medalist by the Independent Publishers Association.
 He lives in New York City.
-(Author photograph credit: Michael B. Friedman.)

 Agent: Richard Parks, PO Box 693, Salem, NY 12865